CiontCristian/BachelorThesis/README.md

 # BachelorThesis
-Application for the bachelor thesis //product delivery
+Application for the bachelor thesis //Job Recruitment App